AlanRate Alan: Do you like this name?

 Popularity of Alan

-Displayed below is the baby names popularity of the name Alan compared with its variant forms and related boy baby names.
+Displayed below are the baby name popularity trends of the name Alan compared with its variant forms and related boy baby names.
 (2012 statistics).
 View the popularity trend for Alan only.